nest/nest-simulator/doc/guides/nest_server.rst

             docker pull nest-sim/nest:3.0

-        2. Check `Docker Hub <https://hub.docker.com/r/nestsim/nest>`_ for more information of NEST container.
+        2. Check `Docker Hub <https://hub.docker.com/r/nestsim/nest>`_ for more information on the NEST container.

         3. Run a command in a new container for NEST Server: